miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Implementations SHOULD preserve the signing certificate when constructing SIG-B objects in order to simplify future validation processing and support offline validation and long-term preservation.

-The signing certificate or certificate chain MAY be preserved within the optional "header.ltv.signing" parameter or by using the existing JWS "x5c" header parameter defined in RFC 7515.
+The signing certificate or certificate chain MAY be preserved within the optional "header.ltv.signing" parameter or by using the existing JWS "x5c" header parameter defined in {{!RFC7515}}.

 When used in SIG-B, the optional "header.ltv.signing" parameter MAY contain only the signing certificate or certificate chain without additional revocation information such as CRLs or OCSP responses.

-If the "x5c" parameter is used, it MAY be included in either the protected or unprotected header according to RFC 7515.
+If the "x5c" parameter is used, it MAY be included in either the protected or unprotected header according to {{!RFC7515}}.

 The "header.ltv.signing" parameter is stored in the unprotected header and therefore is not directly protected by the JWS signature.
 However, it can later be protected by archive timestamps.